Montana State Society History Tidbits

 * The first Montana State Conference was held in Butte on December 17, 1904, at the home of the State Regent, Mrs. Tallant.

-* At the 16th State Conference, a scholarship program was established in Montana which continues today.
+* At the 16th State Conference, a scholarship program was established in Montana which continues today as the Traveling Scholarship.

 * It was the 21st State Conference before the State Society entertained a President General.

-* Mrs. Bessie Andrews Rasmusson, State Regent 1927-1928, purchased the first pin to “travel” with each State Regent and then on to the incoming Regent.
-The emblem that is on the State Regents ribbon was purchased by the state society and Mrs. Iverna Huntsman had the honor to wear the emblem during her first term as State Regent 2002-2004.
-The State Centennial pin was a gift received in 2007 from Mrs. Iverna Huntsman to be worn on the State Regents ribbon.
-The Benefactor pin was purchased by Mrs. Peggy Salitros, during her term as State Regent, 2010-2012.
+* Mrs. Bessie Andrews Rasmusson, State Regent 1927-1928, purchased the first State Regent pin to “travel” with each State Regent and then on to the incoming Regent.
+The 13 colony cabachon Insignia on the State Regent's ribbon today was purchased by the State Society from Hamilton Insignia, and Mrs. Iverna Huntsman had the honor to wear it during her first term as State Regent 2002-2004.
+The State Centennial pin was a 2007 gift from Mrs. Iverna Huntsman.
+The Benefactor pin was purchased by Mrs. Peggy Salitros, Mrs. Catherine Lane and Ms. Jane Hamman during her term as State Regent, 2010-2012.
+State Regent Leigh Haislip Spencer, 2019-2022, purchased the Pathway to Patriots green gemstone pin (30 members contributed in honor of Patriot Jonathan Logan), and the State Society received the VanBuren Patriot Level "Rise and Shine" red gemstone Benefactor pin as a gift for the State's contribution to the President General's Next Act project to renovate Constitution Hall and the Montana Box (box 45).

 The U.S. Motto is E Pluribus Unum, Latin for "out of many, one" which appears on coins, currency, and many of our buildings and monuments.
 It refers to forming a cohesive single nation as the 13 colonies joined together, as the sovereign states ratified a more perfect union under the United States Constitution, and as patriots came from around the world to live together as citizens in a spirit of American independence and freedom.